Debiased machine learning for combining probability and non-probability survey data: Introduction

-A closely related problem to that of estimating the mean of $Y$ in a finite population by combining data from probability and nonprobability samples is that of estimating $E(Y)$, the expectation of $Y$ in an infinite population, when data $(X_i, Y_i)$ $(i=1, \ldots, n)$ are independent and identically distributed (iid), $X$ is fully observed and $Y$ is missing at random given $X$.
-IPW, imputation and DR methods exist for this problem.
+A closely related problem to that of estimating $\Ybar$ for a finite population by combining data from probability and nonprobability samples is that of estimating $E(Y)$, the expectation of $Y$ in an infinite population, when data $(X_i, Y_i)$ $(i=1, \ldots, n)$ are independent and identically distributed (iid), $X$ is fully observed and $Y$ is missing at random given $X$.
+IPW, regression imputation and DR methods exist for this problem.
 The first two require consistent estimators of, respectively, the conditional probability that $Y$ is observed given $X$ and the conditional expectation of $Y$ given $X$.
-DR methods involve estimating both these nuisance functions, but require only that (at least) one of them is estimated consistently.
+DR methods involve estimating both these nuisance functions, but require only that one of them is estimated consistently.
 For IPW and imputation, it is known that using data-adaptive methods to estimate the nuisance function can cause problems.
 Data-adaptive methods typically yield nuisance function estimators that converge slowly, and this slow convergence is inherited by the IPW or imputation estimator of $E(Y)$, which can then have considerable finite-sample bias; confidence intervals can also have poor coverage\cite{Seaman2018}.
-The DR approach (also known as `debiased machine learning') can overcome this issue, because DR estimators do not inherit the slow convergence of the nuisance function estimators\cite{Seaman2018,Ellul2024,Naimi2023,Hines2022,Chernozhukov2018,ChernozhukovEscanciano2022,ChernozhukovNeweySingh2022}.
-Given the similarity of the problem of estimating $E(Y)$ for an infinite population with iid data to the problem of estimating the mean of $Y$ in a finite population using a nonprobability sample, there is reason to be concerned that the same issue may well also apply to the latter problem.
-In this article, we study the use of a DR estimator of the mean of $Y$ in a finite population when combining data from a probability sample and a nonprobability sample and using data-adaptive estimators of the nuisance functions.
+The DR approach (also known as `debiased machine learning') can overcome this issue, because DR estimators do not inherit the slow convergence of the nuisance function estimators\cite{Seaman2018,Ellul2025,Naimi2023,Hines2022,Chernozhukov2018,ChernozhukovEscanciano2022,ChernozhukovNeweySingh2022}.
+Given the similarity of the problem of estimating $E(Y)$ for an infinite population with iid data to the problem of estimating $\Ybar$ for a finite population using a nonprobability sample, there is reason to be concerned that the same issue may well also apply to the latter problem.
+In this article, we study the use of a DR estimator of $\Ybar$ for a finite population when combining data from a probability sample and a nonprobability sample and using data-adaptive estimators of the nuisance functions.
 Our goal is to provide a theoretical justification for the validity of this approach.
-An important difference between the problem of estimating $E(Y)$ for an infinite population with iid data and the problem we study here is that when, as is common, the probability sample is obtained using sampling without replacement, Sample A data are not iid.
+An important difference between the problem of estimating $E(Y)$ for an infinite population with iid data and the problem we study here is that when, as is common, the probability sample is obtained using sampling without replacement (SWOR), Sample A data are not independent.